Indian Lake (Massachusetts): Facilities

+Shore Park (115 Shore Drive) offers a 5 acre beach that is open to the public July 1 to late August and offers a lifeguard from noon to 7 pm.
+Located on Shore Drive, this park had phase 1 renovations complete in spring 2018 which included a new bathhouse and improved stormwater management to protect the lake.
+This park features a large beach on the north end of Indian Lake, as well as picnic areas.The beach is typically open from early July through mid August, with lifeguards provided by the dedicated staff a at the Greendale YMCA.
+Management of this facility is made possible due to a partnership with the Greendale YMCA and Bancroft School.
+Phase 2 improvements are anticipated to include more stormwater management improvements, relocating the park entrance and upgrading the parking lot.

+Indian Lake Park (Cleason Street) offers a one acre beach open to the public with swimming access.
+Indian Lake Beach is located on the eastern bank of Indian Lake.
+The small, approximately 1.6 acre park, is situated in an entirely residential neighborhood.
+This facility is typically staffed with lifeguards from early July through mid August.

 Morgan Landing (Grove Street) does not offer a public beach, but it does offer boating and 11.2 acres of land.

+At Morgan's Landing, also known as Morgan Park, you can launch a boat, motorized or non-motorized.
+You can also enjoy the other amenities this water-focused park has to offer.
+Such amenities include picnic tables, benches, tennis court, boat ramp, fishing dock and walking path along the shoreline.
+Morgan's Landing, you will find the only state boat ramp located in the city of Worcester.

 Wildlife

 The fish population was most recently studied during a 1996 summer survey.
 Eleven species were collected including white perch, yellow perch, largemouth bass, golden shiner, black crappies, bluegills, pumpkinseeds, yellow bullhead, brown bullhead, carp and white suckers.
 Northern pike were captured during other sampling efforts in 1994.
 The lake has been stocked with northern pike and tiger muskies on a fairly regular basis beginning in 1981.

 Boating

 The north shore of Indian Lake was home to the Shore Park Community Sailing Club (SPCSC), which was directed by Paschal "Pat" Pavini who started the club in 1990.
 Eventually, the SPCSC evolved into the Indian Lake Yacht Club (ILYC).
 The club included youth and adult sailing programs as part of its offerings.
 In the late 1990s, the racing team from ILYC won the Gallagher Cup in Boston, emblematic of the Central Division Junior Championship.
 ILYC dissolved after Pat Pavini died in 2009.

 The public beach is owned by The City of Worcester and maintained by the Bancroft School and staffed by the Greendale YMCA during summer months.